-Important Notice: USF is proposing a transition from the BSAT to post baccalaurete degree in AT beginning in 2015.
-It is anticipated that the last undergraduate applications will be accepted for the 2014-15 academic year.
-Students interested in applying for 2014-15 must have all pre-requisites completed or in progress diuring the spring of 2014 to be eligible.
-Students should contact the Athletic Training Advising Office for more information.
+Important Notice: USF is proposing a transition from the BSAT to post baccalaureate degree in Athletic Training beginning approximately in 2015.
+Students interested in applying for 2014-15 must be a current admitted USF student that is a pre-athletic training major, have all pre-requisites completed or in progress during the spring of 2014 to be eligible.

 State-mandated Pre-requisites for Athletic Training

-* Pre requisite CHM 2045 General Chemistry I with Lab
+* Pre requisite CHM 2045 General Chemistry I (no lab required)

 Additional Admission Requirements for Pre-Athletic Training Majors

 Students in the pre-athletic training program are required to complete and record 50 hours of observation with a Licensed Athletic Trainer.
 Blood Borne Pathogen training must be completed prior to starting observation hours.
-Training is available through the USF Pre-Athletic Training Major's Blackboard site.
+Training is available through the USF Pre-Athletic Training Major's Canvas site.
 Non-USF student should contact the Athletic Training Program Advisor for more information on Blood Borne Pathogen Training.
-Observation Hours Packet

 Students must be certified in First Aid and CPR when applying for admission into the program, and certification must be maintained throughout the academic program.
-This may be initially accomplished by taking a First Aid course through USF (HSC 2400), or by taking courses through the American Red Cross, National Safety Council, or American Heart Association.
+This may be initially accomplished by taking a First Aid course through USF (HSC 2400), or by taking courses through the American Red Cross, National Safety Council, or American Heart Association before applying to the program.
+Students must have an active certification at the time of application and not in progress of getting certified.

 Students are required to meet the technical standards for admission or show potential for accomplished tasks with accommodations as determined by the Student Disability Office.
-More information on technical standards is available in the Athletic Training Program Policy & Procedure manual.
+More information on technical standards is available in the Athletic Training Program Policy & Procedure manual once admitted to the program.

-The last undergraduate class to be admitted to the AT program will be February of 2014.
+ATTENTION APPLICANTS: The last undergraduate class to be admitted to the Athletic Training program will be in spring 2014.
+For more details please contact the Advising Office at 813-974-2833 or firstname.lastname@example.org

 Students are not automatically admitted in the program and are considered pre-athletic training majors before being admitted into the program.
 The admission process includes prior admission into the University and participation in a selective admissions process.
-Top candidates will be invited for an interview, and interviews are held during February or March of each academic year.
-Admission into the program is at the junior year of school or after successful completion of the University's general education requirements and prerequisite course work in the Athletic Training Education Program.
+Top candidates will be invited for an interview, and interviews are held during March of each academic year.
+Admission into the program is at the junior year of school or after successful completion of the University's Foundation of Knowledge and Learning requirements and prerequisite course work in the Athletic Training Program.

-The program begins each academic year in Summer Session C between the sophomore and junior year.
-Students are required to submit an Athletic Training Education Program Application no later than February 1 of each academic year for admission into the following summer session.
+The program begins each academic year in summer session C between the sophomore and junior year.
+Students are required to submit an Athletic Training Program Application no later than 5pm on February 1st of each academic year for admission into the program starting summer C session.
 Before the summer admission, students are required to have completed at least 60 semester credit hours and 50 hours of direct and documented observation of a Certified Athletic Trainer.

 Students are required to: